Huntington Bancshares Incorporated (HBAN) is primed for evolution with the beta value of 1.29

-Let’s start up with the current stock price of Huntington Bancshares Incorporated (HBAN), which is $15.93 to be very precise.
-The Stock rose vividly during the last session to $16.02 after opening rate of $15.91 while the lowest price it went was recorded $15.82 before closing at $15.85.Recently in News on November 8, 2021, Huntington Bancshares to Present at the 2021 Bank of America Securities Banking and Financials Conference.
+Let’s start up with the current stock price of Huntington Bancshares Incorporated (HBAN), which is $16.28 to be very precise.
+The Stock rose vividly during the last session to $16.38 after opening rate of $15.91 while the lowest price it went was recorded $15.875 before closing at $15.89.Recently in News on November 8, 2021, Huntington Bancshares to Present at the 2021 Bank of America Securities Banking and Financials Conference.
 Huntington Bancshares Incorporated (Nasdaq: HBAN) will participate in the 2021 Bank of America Securities Banking and Financials Conference on Wednesday, November 10, 2021.
 Zach Wasserman, Chief Financial Officer, is scheduled to present virtually to analysts and investors at 11:20 AM (Eastern Time).
 He will discuss business, financial performance, and strategic initiatives.
 The presentation will include forward-looking statements.
 You can read further details here

 Huntington Bancshares Incorporated had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $16.91 on 03/18/21, with the lowest value was $12.41 for the same time period, recorded on 01/04/21.